emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

    - **Server**: Enter `127.0.0.1:9876`.
    - **Topic**: Enter `TopicTest`.
    - Leave others as default.
+5. Advanced settings (optional):  For details, see [Features of Sink](./data-bridges.md#features-of-sink).
-5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the RocketMQ server.
+6. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the RocketMQ server.
-6. Click the **Create** button at the bottom to complete the creation of the connector.
+7. Click the **Create** button at the bottom to complete the creation of the connector.
 In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules with Sinks to specify the data to be forwarded to the RocketMQ and to record client events.
 For detailed steps, see [Create a Rule with RocketMQ Sink for Message Storage](#create-a-rule-with-rocketmq-sink-for-message-storage) and [Create a Rule with RocketMQ Sink for Events Recording](#create-a-rule-with-rocketmq-sink-for-events-recording).

 ## Create a Rule with RocketMQ Sink for Message Storage

-This section demonstrates how to create a rule to specify the data to be saved into RocketMQ.
+This section demonstrates how to create a rule in the Dashboard to process messages from the source MQTT topic `t/#`  and forward the processed data to the target RocketMQ topic `TopicTest` through an action with configured Sink.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.